estherk15/tic-tac-toe/Notes.md

 * X only player [**resolved**]
 * Invalid input - outside of range [**resolved**]
 * Invalid input - Same square [**resolved**]
-* Grid entry disappear after initial entry (figure out whether you want to display the directionsGrid or have the tokens replace the numbers on the directionsGrid.)
+* Grid entry disappear after initial entry (figure out whether you want to display the directionsGrid or have the tokens replace the numbers on the directionsGrid.)[**numberDisplay branch displays the directions grid**]
-* Debug the game not checking for winners
+* Debug the game not checking for winners [**resolved** fn were referencing grid1 and not directionsGrid].
 * Debug the recursive winner message

 [After Above]